Skip to main content

-Adding the zeroheight connector
+Add the zeroheight partner connector

 To add the zeroheight connector, click the + icon in Figma Make, choose Connectors then Manage.